gustafnk/microservice-websites/index.md

 ##### [Performance](#esi-performance)

 Since transclusion is made on the server-side, it's not possible to inspect the returned HTML response and draw a conclusion that ESI was used.
-However, this property of ESI also introduces risk for degraded performance, since we need to rely on the included services’ performance in order to create a complete page.
+However, this property of ESI also introduces risk for degraded performance, since we need to rely on the included services' performance in order to create a complete page.
 If the transcluded content is cacheable, we can cache the fragments and the performance risk is removed.
 But for dynamic content, this option is not available.

 In our example, if we want to transclude the shopping cart (which contains dynamic content) early in the HTML and it at that time is having problems with performance, ESI will block the rest of the response until the service has responded or the ESI request times out.